StanleyWan/Coupon/README.md

 ### B. Bar Coupon Specific

-1a.this is line one
-2a.this is line two

 1. Overall Bar Coupon Acceptance Rate: 41%

-2.
-   - 2a.
+2a.
 Acceptance Rate for those drivers who go to the bar 3 or fewer times a month: 37.06%

-   - 2b  Acceptance Rate for those drivers who go to the bar greater than 3 times a month: 76.88%
+2b.
+Acceptance Rate for those drivers who go to the bar greater than 3 times a month: 76.88%

-3.
-    - 3a.
+3a.
 Acceptance Rate for those drivers who visit bars more than once a month and the age is over 25: 77.21%

-    - 3b.
+3b.
 Acceptance Rate for those drivers who visit bars once or less a month and the age is under 25: 38.38%

-4.
-    - 4a.
-Acceptance Rate for drivers that visit bars >1 time a month, the occupation is not farming, fishing, or forestry, and the passenger is not a kid: 77.49%
+4a.
+Acceptance Rate for drivers that visit bars >1 time a month, the occupation is not farming, fishing, or forestry, and passengers are not kids: 77.49%

-    - 4b.
+4b.
 Acceptance Rate for everyone else of 4a: 37.19%

-5.
-    - 5a.
-Acceptance Rate for drivers that (visit bars >1 time a month, passengers were not kids or widowed), or (visit bars >1 time a month and the age <30), or (visit cheap restaurants >4 times a month and income >50K): [You need to add the % here if you have it.]
+5a.
+Acceptance Rate for drivers that (visit bars >1 time a month, passengers were not kids or widowed), or (visit bars >1 time a month and the age <30), or (visit cheap restaurants >4 times a month and income >50K): [your % here]